henryhyw/henryhyw.github.io/index.md

    <img id="imageElement" src="/assets/img/travel.jpg" alt="Travel" class="fallback-image" style="display: none;">
    <div class="welcome-text">
       <h1 id="welcomeTitle">WELCOME</h1>
       <h2 id="welcomeSubtitle">Hello!
 I'm Han-yu (Henry), a junior at HKU, majoring in AI.
 I love to explore new places and code apps.
-I'm excited to have you here and ready to share my journey with you!<span class="cursor"></span></h2>
+I'm excited to have you here and ready to share my journey with you!</h2>
    </div>
 </div>